juniyasyos/filament-media-manager/README.md

 ## Allow Sub Folders

-you can allow create and manage subfolders on your media manager on `/app/Providers/Filament/AdminPanelProvider.php`
+You can enable nested folder functionality (folders within folders) in your media manager on `/app/Providers/Filament/AdminPanelProvider.php`:

 ```php
 ->plugin(